Pennsylvania Route 320: Route description

 The route runs between homes to the southeast and the Springhaven Country Club to the northwest with one northbound lane and two southbound lanes.
 PA 320 becomes a three-lane road with a center left-turn lane and comes to a bridge over Crum Creek, where it enters a small exclave of Springfield Township, and I-476.
 The road curves north through areas of residences and businesses, crossing into the borough of Swarthmore at the Fairview Road intersection.
 Here, PA 320 becomes a two-lane road and passes through wooded areas of homes.
 The road heads between Swarthmore College to the west and commercial areas to the east and reaches a roundabout with Field House Lane/Rutgers Avenue before it passes under SEPTA's Media/Wawa Line at the Swarthmore station.
 The route runs through more of the college campus before heading back into wooded neighborhoods.
 PA 320 turns northwest onto Swarthmore Avenue for one block before turning north onto Cedar Lane and coming to an intersection with Baltimore Pike.

 Following this intersection, the route heads back into Springfield Township and becomes Sproul Road, widening into a four-lane divided highway and passing between the Springfield Mall to the west and a residential neighborhood to the east.
-The route narrows back into a two-lane undivided road and comes to a bridge over SEPTA's Route 101 trolley line east of the Springfield Mall station.
+The route narrows back into a two-lane undivided road and comes to a bridge over SEPTA's light rail Media–Sharon Hill Line east of the Springfield Mall station.
 The road continues north through residential areas with some commercial development, passing to the east of Springfield Hospital and Springfield Golf and Country Club.
 PA 320 widens back to a four-lane divided highway and intersects the northern terminus of PA 420, at which point it heads into business areas.
 The route continues north to a diamond interchange with US 1.